LukeDowell/flash-chords/README.md

 ![render key bug](./doc/render-measure-4.png)

+An obvious problem is that the first chord only has three required notes, which is a bit odd for a seventh.
+The second is that none of the notes really match the key, there should be flats instead of sharps.
 Time to begin on being able to transpose notes to a given key.
 I'm hoping there aren't too many weird bugs with this one...